What Is Revisional Breast Surgery?

 - Breast implant size is not satisfactory to the patient.

 Breast augmentation is performed as an outpatient procedure.
-Revisional breast surgery looks different in every scenario.
+Breast revision surgery looks different in every scenario.
 In general, certain techniques are performed to correct specific problems.
 During a revisional procedure, the surgeon may employ one or more of the following techniques:

 - Breast implant replacement.
 This may be done to increase or decrease the size or to change the type of implant (saline to silicone or vice versa).